cambercreative/fable-design-system/docs/automated-dependency-checks.md

 1. Ensure the `scripts` directory is executable (run `chmod +x scripts/*.js`)
 2. Verify that the `glob` package is installed
 3. Make sure the `public/data` directory exists and is writable

+### CI/CD Failures

+If the CI/CD workflow fails with dependency issues:

+1. Check the workflow logs for specific error messages
+2. If package-lock.json is out of sync, trigger the "Update Package Lock File" workflow
+3. Verify that all required dependencies are installed with the correct versions

 ## Future Enhancements